About Scituate High School

 - Opportunity to graduate with up to a full year of college credits with Advanced Placement and Early Enrollment

-- Top 8 in Rhode Island in PSAT, SAT, PARCC and NECAP Science scores
+- Consistently ranked one of the top high schools in Rhode Island in PSAT, SAT, PARCC and NECAP Science scores

 - English classes are student-interest driven and have included sports literature, science fiction, poetry, and more